University-Project-Repos/.github/profile/README.md

 The following are examples of `.git` university projects, most being private.
 Offering as much as 30 ECTS, they cover a diverse range of IT disciplines, many involving extensive collaboration.
-These include all undergraduate computer science (COSC), software engineering (SENG), embedded and computer systems (ENCE), and GIS (part of GEOG) credits given at the University of Canterbury or in advanced equivalence from studies abroad, with much more at postgraduate-level in software engineering, computer & other advanced data engineering and sciences from the University of Auckland, Uppsala University and other formal international exchanges:
+These include all undergraduate computer science (COSC), software engineering (SENG), embedded and computer systems (ENCE), relevant engineering (BE) courses, and GIS (part of GEOG) credits given at the University of Canterbury or in advanced equivalence from studies abroad, with much more at postgraduate-level in software engineering, computer & other advanced data engineering and sciences from the University of Auckland, Uppsala University and other formal international exchanges: